 Aside from the rich colour, the malts add varying degrees of sweetness: caramel, chocolate, and dried fruits can all be found in both the flavour and aroma.The hops used in the Clocktower Red are best characterized as citrus or pine flavours.
 The citrus and pines notes stick around in the mouth afterwards leaving a very pleasant aftertaste.

 - International Bittering Units = 38

 Standard Reference Method = 15

 % Alcohol By Volume = 5.3%

-The Bytown Brown is light drinking beer with complex blend of sweet and roasted malts that leaves you feeling refreshed.
+The Bank St. Brown is light drinking beer with complex blend of sweet and roasted malts that leaves you feeling refreshed.

 There are seven different types of malt in the Brown that range from coffee, chocolate, toffee and caramel malts.
 The malts have been well balanced to ensure that one flavour does not dominate your palette.

 This is the perfect pint to match with a burger, steak, stew, or pizza.

 % Alcohol By Volume = 4.8%